 Why Change Your Pillow?

 Even the perfect pillow will stop supporting your sleeping posture, which can lead to back or neck pain and interrupt sleep altogether.
-For individuals with severe allergies, a build-up of dust or other triggers can lead to difficulty breaking while asleep.
+For individuals with severe allergies, a build-up of dust or other triggers can lead to a difficulty breaking while asleep.
 Mites and moisture cause odd smells, making it difficult to get comfortable.

 How To Prolong Your Pillow’s Lifespan

 Washing your pillow every six months is an ideal step toward keeping it healthy, but not all are washable.
 Check the tag or save it after removal to make sure you don’t ruin the pillow completely.
-For instance, foam pillows are not washable.
+For instance, memory foam pillows are not washable.
 Having a protective case around the pillow, but inside the pillowcase that comes in contact with you directly, deters allergens from building up inside the pillow.

 Remember, washing a pillow keeps it sanitary but has little or no effect on prolonging the support provided.
 To combat mites and sterilize your slumber, run a pillow through the dryer on a high heat setting.

 With all the time and money spent on choosing the right mattress, not taking the time to get the right pillow could quickly waste your efforts.
 You will spend many hours sleeping on a pillow, so looking at what pillow types are best for your lifestyle and health is time well spent.

 There are various internal materials, both synthetic and natural, that may give off an unfamiliar, although not harmful, odor.
 Going with a polyester-filled variant will be less expensive, but also have a shorter life expectancy.
 Dr. Michael Breus, commonly referred to as “The Sleep Doctor”, has an exhaustive guide on how to pick the perfect pillow.